Ghyghi/wasteManagement/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
-You are free to share and adapt the material for non-commercial purposes.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE (Version 3, 29 June 2007).
+Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
 For more details, see the [LICENSE](LICENSE) file.

 This Markdown file now provides a complete and detailed guide to setting up, using, and contributing to the Smart Waste Web Application.